mcroston/mcroston/README.md

 ## Curriculum Vitae

-- For more about me, see my current CV [here]([https://wustl.box.com/s/y1bpdqkixhrzcehsudrzpwqzxxdh5lzu])
+- For more about me, see my current [CV](https://wustl.box.com/s/y1bpdqkixhrzcehsudrzpwqzxxdh5lzu)

 ## Education